jleung7158/WageGauge/journals/james.md

 I plan on adding a company filter function to filter topics by company as well.
 Then add more styling, and maybe add a user name.

 As for aha! moments, it was nice to finally program the automated refetch via redux for my forum page.

+6/5/23
+Today I am adding the likes functionality to the topics.
+Once I get this down, it should be semi-transferable to the comments and replies.

+As for aha! moments, reasoning out the logic to connect the topic and topic likes database was pretty good.

+6/6/23